Isabel Kerr: Career

 Kerr worked with Ernest Muir who had piloted the use of hydnocarpus oil (chaulmoogra tree) to treat leprosy, based on earlier research by Leonard Rogers, who began the British Empire Leprosy Relief Association.
-The Kerrs' centre at Dichpali was seen as leading the campaign against leprosy, and Kerr's writing helped make this the standard treatment throughout India.
+The Kerrs' centre at Dichpally was seen as leading the campaign against leprosy, and Kerr's writing helped make this the standard treatment throughout India.
 Kerr and her husband were awarded Kaisar-i-Hind Medals in 1923.

 Death and legacy

 Kerr died suddenly in 1932.
 In her obituary it was said that 'Her medical skill and her devotion to the cause of the leper, together with her modest reserve and womanly charm, won her innumerable friends both in India and at home.'
 Her husband remained in India until 1938 when he retired to Scotland.
 In the 1960s, the leprosy centre that she founded had over 400 patients.
 The papers of Kerr and her husband are held in University of Edinburgh.